Michael Allagas, et al., v. BP Solar International, Inc., et al.

 The Settlement Class does not include the Defendants or any entity in which a Defendant owns a controlling interest and their legal representatives, heirs, and successors.
 The Settlement Class also does not include the judge or judges to whom this case is assigned and their immediate family members.

 • The BP solar panel model number is located on the sticker affixed to the back of the solar panel.
 This information may also be contained in your purchase agreement or other documentation.
-Additional information about determining whether your Panels are BP panels can be obtained by contacting BP Solar Panel Settlement, c/o JND Legal Administration, PO Box 6878, Broomfield, CO 80021, or call the toll-free number 1-844-360-2767.
+Additional information about determining whether your Panels are BP panels can be obtained by emailing info@BPSolarSettlement.com or calling the toll-free number 1-844-360-2767.

 • No. The Settlement Class is defined as all persons or entities or entities in the United States (a) who purchased Class Panels for initial installation on a property or who purchased properties on which Class Panels had first been installed, and (b) who currently own some or all of those Panels.
 Based on the definition of the Class, if you have already removed and disposed of your Class Panels, you may not file a claim for reimbursement as part of this Settlement.

 • Yes, you may file a claim.
-In order to receive compensation or replacement panels, you must surrender possession of all panels for which you are receiving compensation.
-All Class Panels must be surrendered to an Approved Remediation Contractor under the direction of the ICA for disposal at a qualified waste disposal facility in compliance with all laws.
+In order to receive compensation, you must surrender possession of all panels for which you are receiving compensation.
+All Class Panels must be surrendered to an Approved Remediation Contractor for disposal at a qualified waste disposal facility in compliance with all laws.

 • If you are not sure whether you are included in the Settlement, you may call 1-844-360-2767 with questions or read the Long Form Notice, which is available for download here.
-You may also write with questions to BP Solar Panel Settlement:
+You may also write with questions to info@BPSolarSettlement.com.

 • Common Fund for Category 1 (FDK+ Panels)

-A Common Settlement Fund has been established to pay for the removal, replacement, and disposal of Class Panels that fall into Category 1 (FDK+ Panels) (see Question 3 above).
+A Common Settlement Fund has been established to pay for the removal and disposal of Class Panels that fall into Category 1 (FDK+ Panels) (see Question 3 above).
 The Defendants paid $45.33 million into the Settlement Fund.
-Settlement administration costs, notice costs, attorney fees and costs, and any court-approved payments to the Settlement Class Representatives will come out of this fund (see Question 32).
+Settlement administration costs, notice costs, attorney fees and costs, and any court-approved payments to the Settlement Class Representatives come out of this fund (see Question 27).

-• The net Settlement Fund is available to pay to replace the Class Panels or otherwise compensate Settlement Class Members.
-Labor, materials, and replacement solar panels will be provided and installed by licensed contractors approved by the Independent Claims Administrator.
+• The Net Settlement Fund is available to compensate Settlement Class Members.
+Labor will be provided by approved licensed contractors.

 • If it is determined that additional costs, such as construction permits and/or a new inverter, are required by law to replace your system (under your local building code), you will be required to pay those costs.
 Three years into the program, an annual assessment will be made to determine whether there are sufficient funds to reimburse some or all necessary out-of-pocket costs.
 Reimbursement is not guaranteed.

-• You may opt to use your own replacement contractor (instead of a contractor hired by the ICA) to replace Class Panels, but all Class Panel removal and disposal will be handled by the ICA.
+• All Class Panel removal and disposal will be paid for by the Settlement.
 Once the Class Panels have been removed, you will receive payment up to the rate of $2.35 per watt removed, minus the removal and disposal costs.

 Large Non-Residential Customers